You meet someone new at a party and they ask you what you do. Do you reply in a bold and confident manner “I am an Artist.”?

 There are a whole host of reasons we have trouble defining as ourselves as an 'artist':

-The cultural stereotype of the mad genius in his garret still intimidates a lot of us would-be artists, yet just as many creatives tend towards introversion as flamboyance.
+The cultural stereotype of the mad genius in his garret still intimidates a lot of us would-be artists, yet more creatives are likely to tend towards introversion than flamboyance.

 Do I have to be an artist 24 hours a day?